Development Guide

 Copy the URL and paste it into your Kognitos Playground using this syntax:

-If you implemented any custom connections, be sure to connect to your Book after learning it so that you can invoke its procedures.
+If you implemented any custom , make sure you also to your Book after learning.